-After your team members have come onboard, encourage them to personalize their own icons or avatars (if the ITS you are using supports this function).
-A backlog user shared that whenever he invites someone unfamiliar to Backlog, he would specially add a task titled “Change your user icon” and assign it to the newcomer.
+After your team members have come on board, encourage them to personalize their own icons or avatars (if the ITS you are using supports this function).
+A Backlog user shared that whenever he invites someone unfamiliar to Backlog, he adds a task titled “Change your user icon” and assigns it to the newcomer.

-Such efforts fascinate your team members much more than you would expect it to.
+Exploratory projects like this fascinate your team members much more than you might expect.
 Seeing is believing.
-Here are two examples of a project screen on Backlog, the upper one has a default theme design and the lower has a customized one:
+Here are two examples of a project screen on Backlog.
+Similar to your phone apps, you can even choose a light or dark mode for Backlog, to go a bit easier on your eyes.
+The upper one has a default ‘Light’ mode, and the lower has been switched to ‘dark’ mode:

-As shared above, you should focus on getting your team members to use the ITS for themselves at the beginning.
+To reiterate, you should focus on getting your team members to use the ITS for themselves at the beginning.
 If you are a manager, you may be eager to track and measure progress and performance.
-However that may be an impediment to letting your team experience a smooth transition to the ITS, thus failing to let them optimize the use of it.
+However, that may impede your team from experiencing a smooth transition to the ITS, thus failing to optimize its use.
 Let your members become well acquainted with the ITS before embarking on your goals.

 4. Keep your team whole

-In our case, each product has its home project and a few other projects mainly related to customer support and marketing.
-Here are some examples of what we have actually created on home project of Backlog and Cacoo.
+In our case, each product has its home project and a few other projects, mainly related to customer support and marketing.
+Here are some examples of what we have created on home project of Backlog and Cacoo.